oxinabox/DataDeps.jl/docs/src/z20-for-pkg-devs.md

 ### Required Fields

  - `name`: the name used to refer to this datadep
-    - Coresponds to a folder name where the datatep will be stored.
+    - Corresponds to a folder name where the datatep will be stored.
     - It can have spaces or any other character that is allowed in a Windows filestring (which is a strict subset of the restriction for unix filenames).
  - `message`: a message displayed to the user for they are asked if they want to download it
     - This is normally used to give a link to the original source of the data, a paper to be cited etc.